 That’s just a taste of some of the best Cartagena beaches, so be sure to click through to my follow up article with more details about each beach as well as a few others!

 Explore the Walled City

-One of my favorite things about Cartagena, which can be done for free, is simply walking through and enjoying the colonial architecture of its squares, churches, and houses, the majority of it within the old walls which were built to protect the nascent colonial city.
+One of my favorite things to do in Cartagena, and which can be done for free, is simply walking through the Old City of Cartagena and enjoying the colonial architecture of its squares, churches, and houses.
+The majority of the most beautiful places and architecture sits within the old walls which were built to protect the nascent colonial city from pirate attacks.